guardian/membership-frontend/docs/FRONTEND.md

 > Separate style and behavior concerns by using `.js-` prefixed classes for behavior.

 **`.js-` classes should never appear in your stylesheets.** They are for JavaScript only.
 Inversely, there is rarely a reason to see presentation classes like `.header-nav-button` in JavaScript.
 You should use state classes like `.is-state` in your JavaScript and your stylesheets as `.component.is-state`.

+## Functional Testing

+> Add specific hooks for functional testing / quality assurance to avoid repetition of presentational classes in tests.

+For all hooks needed for functional tests use an ID prefixed with `qa-`.
+As functional tests often need to interact with a **specific** element IDs are appropriate.
+Use `qa-` prefixed classnames where IDs aren't suitable.

+**`.qa-` classes should never appear in your stylesheets.** They are for functional tests only.

 <a name="prefixes"></a>
 ## Vendor Prefixes